 If the crew had to abandon the aircraft the rear gunner was in the most difficult position.
 He had to open a small sliding door and move backwards out of the turret before he could put on his parachute.

-In February 1944 Sgt Baker was posted to his last operational unit, 514 Squadron from 1678 Conversion Flight, a training unit to instruct airmen trained on medium bombers to operate Avro Lancasters, the heavy bombers used by the Squadron.
+In February 1944 Sgt Baker was posted to his last operational unit, 514 Squadron from 1678 Conversion Flight, a training unit to instruct airmen trained on medium bombers to operate Avro Lancasters, the heavy bombers used by 514 Squadron.
 Both units were based at RAF Waterbeach, seven miles north of Cambridge.
 This was a relatively modern airfield having been completed shortly before war was declared.
 The station had red brick barracks instead of the usual Nissen Huts with hot and cold running water which was considered a great luxury.

 Operation Record Books show that Sgt Baker flew with New Zealand Pilot Officer Bernard William Windsor 22 April and 19 May.
 He was not with P/O Windsor on 21 May when his Lancaster bomber DS781 JI-R was shot down over the North Sea and all the crew killed in action.
-He now joined Pilot Officer Duncliffe and his crew in Lancaster bomber DS818, JI-Q, which bore the name Maggie painted on the engine shield but according to the article by Wing Commander Bray was probably called Queenie – for Q (Queenie for radio communication) by the crew.
+He now joined Pilot Officer Derek Anthony “Joe” Duncliffe and his crew in Lancaster bomber DS818, JI-Q, Maggie.
+P/O Duncliffe from Rugby was only 21 but already a veteran with around 24 operations.
 6 June 1944 the D-Day Landings started, and Bomber Command had a vital role attacking artillery batteries to support the troops on the ground and bombing railways to prevent reinforcements reaching Normandy.
-Pilot Officer Duncliffe’s Maggie, with Sgt Baker as the tail gunner flew four missions over France from 6 to 11 June.
+P/O Duncliffe’s Maggie, with Sgt Baker as the tail gunner flew four missions over France from 6 to 11 June.

 On the night of 12 June, the target was in Germany.
 As far as we know, this was Sgt Baker’s seventh operation.
 Estimates for the life expectancy of a WWII Lancaster rear gunner vary but are never high at around five sorties.
-His pilot, Joe Duncliffe from Rugby was only 21 but already a veteran with around 24 operations.
 At 23.11 hours, 17 Lancasters left RAF Waterbeach but four hours and 40 minutes later only 15 returned.
-They were part of a bombing stream of 286 Lancasters and 17 Mosquitos whose objective was to attack the Nordstein (Gelsenberg AG) oil plant at Gelsenkirchen in Germany.
+They were part of a bombing stream of 286 Lancasters and 17 Mosquitos whose objective was to attack the Nordstein (Gelsenberg AG) oil refinery at Gelsenkirchen in Germany.
 The raid was successful.
 Over 1,500 bombs hit their target and disrupted oil production for several weeks with the loss of around 1000 litres of precious aviation fuel every day.
 But there were heavy losses on both sides.
 270 were killed on the ground and 108 airmen and 17 Lancasters were lost.

 The morning after the crash children on the way to school found the dead body of the seventh crew member, Sgt Keith Baker.
 The tail of the plane with the rear gun turret had broken away before the crash and Sgt Baker had not been able to operate his parachute.
 He probably died on impact when his gun turret landed in an oat field on Nagelhout farm on Oosteinderweg 70, some distance from the rest of the wreckage.
 Today there is a housing development, Heemskerklaan, on the site of this field.